Also known as: Hyperthermia - malignant and Hyperpyrexia - malignant

 - Blood clotting studies (PT, or prothombin time; PTT, or partial thrombloplastin time)

-- Genetic testing to look for defects in the RYR1 gene
+- Genetic testing to look for defects in the genes that are linked with the disease

 - Heart rhythm problems